 Arkansas Insurance Adjuster License FAQ

-How long does it take to become an insurance adjuster in Arkansas?
+How much does it cost to get your adjuster license in Arkansas?

 In total, getting an adjuster license in Arkansas should cost around $465.
 However, this can vary greatly depending on the pre-licensing course you take and the number of exam attempts you need.
 For a look at some alternative licensing courses if you want to lower this fee, make sure to check out our Best Adjuster Licensing Courses article.